Chapter 7. Immutant Messaging

 :concurrency | 1 | The number of threads to use, overriding the pipeline setting |

-:error-handler | nil | An error handler function that can override the pipeline setting |
+:error-handler | nil | An error handler function, overriding the pipeline setting |

 :step-deref-timeout | 10 seconds | The amount of time to wait when dereferencing the result of a step that returns a delay, in ms. Overrides the pipeline setting |